Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 }
 ```

+You can do the request again to check the current authorization status afterwards.
+The permissions request dialog won’t display again if the user has already granted or denied authorization.

-Users might change the authorization status for each notification type at any time in the system settings, you can call [iOSNotificationCenter.GetNotificationSettings](../api/Unity.Notifications.iOS.iOSNotificationCenter.html) to check the actual authorization status when necessary.
+Users might change the authorization status for each notification type at any time in the system settings, you can call [iOSNotificationCenter.GetNotificationSettings](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_iOSNotificationCenter_GetNotificationSettings) to check the actual authorization status when necessary.

 ### Device token